adrenos660/de-shimboot/README.md

 ## Usage:
 ### Build Instructions for github actions:
+1.fork this repo

-first choose a desktop enviorment like gnome, xfce, kde, lxde, gnome-flashback, cinnamon, mate, and lxqt. onece you did navigate to branches and choose from the listed
+2,first choose a desktop enviorment like gnome, xfce, kde, lxde, gnome-flashback, cinnamon, mate, and lxqt.

+once you did navigate to branches and choose from the listed